-- 1. In the previous reports, the Hanlon Method was not used for prioritization of health needs. - 2.
+- 1. In the previous reports, this Hanlon Method was not used for prioritization of health needs. - 2.
 In the previous report, individual health indicators were used as health concerns.
 For example, infant mortality rate and prenatal care were considered separate concerns.
 In this report, these indicators are consolidated into one health concern, due to the interrelated and interdependent nature of various health indicators. - 3.
-In this assessment, the information provided by the HCI tool and its proprietary evaluation was used to identify health problems, although we confirmed and supplemented those indicators using other sources.
+In this assessment, the information provided by the HCI tool and its proprietary evaluation was used to identify health issues, although we confirmed and supplemented those indicators using other sources.
 The previous health reports used miscellaneous other secondary data sources.

-The health concerns ordered by rank according to the modified Hanlon Method for the Parkview regions is given in Figure 20.
+The health concerns ordered by rank according to the modified Hanlon Method for Huntington County is given in Figure 20.

-Figure 20(a): Parkview Region Health Needs Ranking (Hanlon Method)
+Figure 20(a): Health Needs Ranking (Hanlon Method): Huntington County

-Figure 20(b): Parkview Region Health Needs Ranking (Hanlon Method)
+Figure 20(b): Health Needs Ranking (Hanlon Method): Huntington County